- Overview

 .
 Just define one property (like queue

-for example) and Microcks will detect this binding has been specified.
+for example) and Microcks will detect that this binding has been specified.
 See the full binding spec for details.

 As usual, as Microcks internal mechanics are based on examples, you will also have to attach examples to your AsyncAPI specification.